vyca2017/content/content/blog/2017-03-24-apollo-vs-relay/relay-vs-apollo.md

 ## Conclusion

 Relay and Apollo vary greatly in their approaches how they interact with a GraphQL server and make data available to React components.

 Apollo optimizes for ease of use and flexibility, thus allowing developers to get started quickly with their applications.
 However, making sure that the local cache is kept consistent with Apollo requires lots of manual effort and, especially in larger applications, can get pretty complicated.

 Relay on the other hand is a very sophisticated system that is designed from the ground up to maximize efficiency in the communication with the server.
 React components express their data requirements using GraphQL fragments that are co-located to each component.
 This makes it easier to ensure that each component gets the data it needs even when data requirements for other components in the hierarchy are changing.
 Relay is doing a lot of work behind the scenes to keep its local store consistent with the state on the server.
 The power of Relay comes at the price difficult to grasp complexity and a slow learning curve.

 Both Apollo and Relay are still actively being worked on and improved.
-Facebook is planning a major release they're currently calling [Relay 2](https://www.youtube.com/watch?v=OEfUBN9dAI8) that is supposed to improve the developer experience and lower the entrace barrier for people getting started with Relay.
-Apollo is very recently added their an [imperative store API](https://dev-blog.apollodata.com/apollo-clients-new-imperative-store-api-6cb69318a1e3#.muzdqf4lg) that allows the developer to have more fine-grained control over how the local cache should be updated after a mutation and provides an alternative to `updateQueries`.
+Facebook is planning a major release they're currently sometimes referred to as [Relay 2](https://www.youtube.com/watch?v=OEfUBN9dAI8) that is supposed to improve the developer experience and lower the entrace barrier for people getting started with Relay.
+Apollo very recently added their an [imperative store API](https://dev-blog.apollodata.com/apollo-clients-new-imperative-store-api-6cb69318a1e3) that allows the developer to have more fine-grained control over how the local cache should be updated after a mutation and provides an alternative to `updateQueries`.